konvajs/konva/README.md

 #NodeJS

-Support of NodeJS is in alpha state!
+Support of NodeJS is experimental!
-And not published in npm.
+And package is not published in npm yet.

 We are using (node-canvas)[https://github.com/LearnBoost/node-canvas] to create canvas element.